-The Homeowner Assistance Fund (HAF) is a new federal program to help economically vulnerable homeowners catch up on mortgage and utility bills and pay other housing costs.
-States will administer a total of $9.91 billion, subject to rules the Treasury Department will make public soon.
+The Homeowner Assistance Fund (HAF) is a new federal program to help homeowners experiencing a financial hardship as a result of COVID-19 catch up on mortgage and utility bills and pay other housing costs.
+States will administer a total of $9.961 billion, subject to guidance the Treasury Department made available the HAF program website.

 A summary of the HAF is available here.

 NCSHA was the primary advocate for the program, working with members of Congress for a year to design the program.
 On March 12, NCSHA sent Treasury Secretary Janet Yellen recommendations for how to operationalize it efficiently and effectively.